joelfiddes/topoMAPP/README.md

 # TopoMAPP

-This toll combines previously published tool TopoSUB and TopoSCALE with and ensemble modelling and data assimilation framework.
+This modelling framework combines previously published tools TopoSUB and TopoSCALE with ensemble and data assimilation methods.
 The tool can be run in 3 modes:
 - NORM
 - ENSEMBLE
 - DA

 and at 2 scales:
--bbox
+- bbox
--point
+- point

 # Setup
 ## To run